 The Securities and Exchange Commission allows us to "incorporate by reference" the information we file with them, which means that we can disclose important information to you by referring you to those documents.
 The information incorporated by reference is considered to be part of this prospectus, and information that we file later with the Securities and Exchange Commission will automatically update and supersede this information.
-We incorporate by reference the documents listed below and any filings we make with the Securities and Exchange Commission after the date of this prospectus under Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934:
+We incorporate by reference the documents listed below and any filings we make with the Securities and Exchange Commission after the date of this prospectus under Section 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934:

-- Our Annual Report on Form 10-KSB and 10-KSB/A for the year ended December 31, 1998; - Our Quarterly Reports on Form 10-QSB/A for the quarter ended March 31, 1999: - 3.
-Our Quarterly for June, 1999 on Form 10QSB; - 4.
-The description of our capital stock contained in our Form 8-A, filed with the Securities and Exchange Commission on July 13, 1995; and - 5.
-Our current report on Form 8-K as filed with the Securities and Exchange Commission on August 9, 1999.
+- Our Annual Report on Form 10-KSB and 10-KSB/A for the year ended December 31, 1998; - Our Quarterly Reports on Form 10-Q-SB and Form 10-QSB/A for the quarter ended March 31, 1999; - Our Quarterly Report on Form 10Q-SB for the quarter ended June 30, 1999; - The description of our capital stock contained in our Form 8-A as filed with the Securities and Exchange Commission on July 13, 1995; and

+5. Our current report on Form 8-K as filed with the Securities and Exchange Commission on August 9, 1999.